Why Do Denominations or Sects Exist? A Comparative Religious Analysis

 Does the Bible say divisions in the church are inevitable?

-Paul implies they are, writing that 'there must be also heresies among you, that they which are approved may be made manifest among you' 1 Corinthians 11:19.
-The word 'must' (Greek: dei) suggests a kind of theological necessity, not mere prediction.
-He also confirms he's already heard of real divisions: 'I hear that there be divisions among you' 1 Corinthians 11:18.
+Paul implies they are, writing 'there must be also heresies among you, that they which are approved may be made manifest among you' 1 Corinthians 11:19—though this is descriptive and providential, not an endorsement of schism 1 Corinthians 11:18.

-What does the Bible say about following human teachings over God's?
+What does the Quran say about religious sects?

 0 Community answers